 This movement workshop explores our identity on and off stage.
 Sometimes the performance we put on in life can be more restrictive than our stage performance: from how technology allows us to create our self-image, to the sides of our persona we choose to show or to leave out.
 In this workshop we talk and dance makeup, filters and masks, to explore the shadows that we hide from ourselves.

 Ladylike (Consent workshop)

 Created with support from The Dance Consultancy, this workshop is aimed at young people to accompany the current National Curriculum sex education syllabus.
-(WOMB from the HOME series also accompany the LADYLIKE production)
+(SACRED from the HOME series also accompanies the LADYLIKE production)

 Foreign Bodies (Our Story workshop)

 Created using enneagram work and archetypes, this workshop is an insight into the creation of the piece (HOME and HEART from the HOME series also accompany the FOREIGN BODIES: AN UNDERWATER LOVE STORY production)

 Papyllon (Dance and poetry workshop)